213ec2209/my_ALU_problem/docs/Specification.md

 #

 # An Arithmetic Logic Unit (ALU) is a fundamental digital circuit used to perform arithmetic and logical operations on binary data.
 The ALU forms a core component of processors, controllers, and cryptographic hardware modules.
 It operates on two input operands and produces a result based on a selected operation.
 Typical ALU operations include addition, subtraction, bitwise logical functions, and comparison operations.
-The ALU described in this document is an 8-bit synchronous ALU that performs operations on two 8-bit inputs under the control of a clock signal.
+The ALU described in this document is an 8-bit Asynchronous ALU that performs operations on two 8-bit inputs.
 The result is registered as combinational type.

 #